Camping With Power

 - Check the water level and refill with distilled water if necessary.

 - Attach the converter (or battery charger) cables to the battery in reverse order (red/positive first, black/negative second).
-The converter is necessary to convert the 120-volt AC power source into a 12-volt DC power for the battery.
+The converter is necessary to convert 120-volt AC power into 12-volt DC power for the battery.

 - Plug the power converter or charger into the power source and turn it on from the switch panel or circuit breaker.

-These instructions are the same whether you need to know how to charge the house battery from generator, shore power, or using solar panels.
+These instructions are the same whether you are charging the house battery from a generator, shore power, or using solar panels.

 What Happens If You Undercharge or Overcharge Your Batteries?

-When charging your travel trailers power system, it’s important not to undercharge or overcharge the battery.
-In this section, we’ll explain the reasons why.
-We will also provide helpful tips to avoid undercharging and overcharging and to charge your battery to the necessary levels correctly.
+When charging your travel trailer’s power system, it’s important not to undercharge or overcharge the battery.
+In this section, we’ll explain the reasons why and also provide helpful tips to avoid under- and overcharging.

 Undercharging Your RV Battery

 The main risk that you run from undercharging your RV battery, of course, is that you will run out of battery power sooner than expected!
 This can leave you stranded in nature without lights or heat, and might even prevent you from starting your engine.

 This is also an appropriate time to mention that your deep cycle RV battery should rarely if ever, be discharged to less than 50 percent of capacity.
 If you frequently drain your battery below 50 percent, this will reduce the lifespan of your recreational vehicle’s battery.